himerus/omega/omega/starterkits/default/sass/components/README.md

     For instance the log in form.
 * Views
-    Each views output style could be made into a component, the content of each row should be provided my a view mode styled by it's component CSS.
+    Each views output style could be made into a component, the content of each row should be provided by a view mode styled by it's component CSS.
 Exposed filter forms, views pagers and other views elements are also good candidates for components.